Deep Perceptual Image Quality Assessment for Compression: Experimental Results

 \section{Experimental Results}

 The proposed CNN architecture was trained on the new augmented CIQA dataset using multiple base models and subsequently evaluated on FG-IQA and LIVE-Wild to test generalizability in the wild.
-The results of the CNN model comparison are presented in Table \ref{tab:base_cnn_results}.
-N layers of the base CNN model were integrated into our architecture.
+The results of the CNN model comparison are presented in Table \ref{tab:base_cnn_results}. $N$ layers of the base CNN model were integrated into our architecture.
 EfficientNet was the best performing CNN by a considerable margin, and the EfficientNet-b0's first 73 layers was chosen due to its performance and lesser complexity when compared to EfficientNet-b7's first 159 layers, also tested.

 The two most important criteria for a compression IQA metric are high correlation with human labels (Accurate) and consistent results across a diverse set of unseen examples (Reliable).
+For this purpose we use the Pearson Correlation Coefficient.
 The baseline models show high variability in correlation between datasets and, in some cases, low correlation with labels.
 Both these qualities indicate a poor real correlation with human perception and a real opportunity for improvement.
-Table \ref{tab:correlations} shows the correlation of our proposed model trained on CIQA and subsequently evaluated on both CIQA, FG-IQA, and LIVE-Wild compared with the other baseline models tested.
+Table \ref{tab:correlations} shows the correlation of our proposed model using the efficientnet-b0 backbone, trained on CIQA and subsequently evaluated on both CIQA, FG-IQA, and LIVE-Wild compared with the other baseline models tested.

-Our proposed model outperforms SOTA for the FG-IQA and our the CIQA datasets while remaining competitive when evaluated on the LIVE-Wild dataset achieving similar to MS-SSIM and Q2stepQA.
+Our proposed model outperforms SOTA for the FG-IQA and our CIQA datasets while remaining competitive when evaluated on the LIVE-Wild dataset achieving similar to MS-SSIM and Q2stepQA.

-The LIVE-Wild dataset used single stimulus scores and the correlation is computed from the difference in the mean opinion scores (DMOS) for the images in the pairwise comparisons.
+The LIVE-Wild dataset used single stimulus scores and the correlation is computed from the difference in the mean opinion scores (DMOS) for the images in the pairwise comparisons giving the labels a different meaning and uses more noticeably compressed images.

-The LIVE-wild images are much more noticeably compressed than FG-IQA and CIQA and the labels have different meaning.
 The model as well as FGIQA and CIQA have labels that represent which is the higher quality image and the degree to which the distinction is clear.
-The LIVE-Wild labels use a ranking system such that even if the degradation in one image is clear and there is a clear ``higher quality image" the magnitude of of the DMOS score will depend on the number of images with the same reference ranked higher and lower with respect to the two images being compared.
+The LIVE-Wild labels use a ranking system such that even if the degradation in one image is clear and there is a clear "higher quality image" the magnitude of of the DMOS score depends on more than the two images being compared.
+The CIQA trained model rates the noticeably distorted images all very low and rates the minimally distorted images in a more linear fashion, which explains the lower correlation with the datasets labels, which is linear across the whole set.